aviv1620/Managing_Store/README.md

 The architecture of the project is split into two main types of components: UI components and Flow components.
 * Flow Components - The Flow components are responsible for access the data and business logic of the application.
 They are aware of the data and interact with Redux for data management.
 However, they do not directly access UI libraries like Material UI.
 Instead, they access the UI components, which are responsible for rendering the data in the desired style.
 * UI Components - The UI components are responsible for managing the style and appearance of the application.
 They are aware of style and do not directly access the data or Redux state manager.
 The data is passed to the UI components via props.

+## Technology Stack
+- React: For building the user interface and components.
+- Material-UI (MUI): For styling and UI components.
+- Redux: For managing the application state and data.

 ## Features
 * Responsive UI: The app's user interface is responsive and optimized for both mobile and desktop devices.